-The prospect of going to jail is a scary and stressfull idea, not only for whoever is incarcerated, but also that person’s family, friends, and loved ones.
-This guide is designed to offer information and advice you need to make getting locked up less stressfull.
+The prospect of going to jail is a scary and stressful idea, not only for whoever is incarcerated, but also that person’s family, friends, and loved ones.
+This guide is designed to offer information and advice you need to make getting locked up less stressful.
 If you have questions, please feel free to ask them, and please leave any comments or feedback that would be a benefit to others is welcome.

 Orange County Jail

 Map and Directions